Abdulla Jasem Almansoori

 I do enjoy my research, but I also have a lot of other interests.
 I love cooking (especially Italian cuisine).
 I also love travelling (especially for food).
 Other hobbies include: reading, video games (used to play kaizo-level Mario and ashamedly proud of it), anime/manga, learning languages (Japanese and Italian), photography (I have a Fuji X-T10), opening parentheses (like this one), and, of course, eating.

-I used to cook rice and chicken (machboos/kabsa) abroad because I wanted to survive and eat homey comfort food.
-Nowadays, sometimes I would be spending a day or two making lasagne or sourdough bread, and my whole family would devour the thing within minutes.
+One of the things that helped me start cooking is living abroad alone, and what kept me going is my family.
+I used to cook a rice and chicken dish (called machboos/kabsa) abroad because I wanted to survive and eat homey comfort food.
+Nowadays, I’d be spending a day or two making lasagne or sourdough, and my family would devour the thing within seconds.

-There is a beautiful sense of fulfillment you get when the people you care about become happy because of something you did.
+There is a beautiful sense of fulfillment when the people you care about become happy because of something you did.
 This gives me the motivation to cook more delicious food that draws a bigger smile on everyone.
-(I wish my publications have this kind of impact.)
+(I wish my papers have this kind of impact.)

 Contact Me